Deengineers/project-tf-k8s/README.md

 - If you want to go further and get the A+++, setup ArgoCD to run your K8s resources (you will need manifest files)

+## I have finished this project, what is next?

+- Submit your repo to one of the admins or @DevOps-Experts in our Discord and we will review it for you.
+Add this to your CV once completed
+- We will release a part 2 of this project series soon inshaAllah!

 **Notes:**

 - Save this on your GitHub